spectrocloud/librarium/packages/docs/content/02-getting-started/3-vmware-your-first-cluster.md

         * Cloud Account: spectro-cloud-gateway
         * Choose the desired setting for Datacenter, Compute Cluster, Network and Resource Pool.
 	* Folder: Spectro
-        * SSH Keys - Create a new ssh key pair (or pick one your existing ones).
+        * SSH Keys - Create a new ssh key pair (or pick one of your existing ones).
 Enter the public key in this field.
-The public will be installed in the cluster VM nodes to provide ssh access as the user 'spectro'.
+The public key will be installed in the cluster VM nodes to provide ssh access as the user 'spectro'.
 This is useful for troubleshooting purposes.
-        * Leave the NTP Server field blank
+        * Leave the NTP Server field blank, only if NTP is already configured on each of the ESXi hosts.
         * Click on *Next*.
     * In the node pool configuration:
         * For the *Master* node pool, keep the default options
         * For the *Worker* node pool, change the number of nodes in the pool to 2.
-Keep the default for ret of the fields
+Keep the default selection for rest of the fields
         * Click on *Next*.
     * In the final Review step, click on *Deploy*.
 1. Wait for the cluster to transition to  Running state(check the *Overview* tab).
 Feel free to click on the Events tab to see the orchestration steps.